jasonski/IBMAppliedDataScienceCapstone/BJB_fullreport.md

 ## 3. Methodology
 As explained the datasets used will be 1) the citizencount per zip code and 2) numbers of burger places, hotels and offices.
 ### 3.1 Data Preparation
 The data sets need to be cleaned and transformed into a handy format for the analysis.
-For this task the python library pandas is a great tool (https://pandas.pydata.org/).
-The data sets are transformed into pandas dataframe format.
+For this task the python library [pandas](https://pandas.pydata.org/). is a great tool The data sets are transformed into pandas dataframe format.
+Here are the 5 rows of the dataframes burger joints, hotels and offices.

 <table class="dataframe" border="1">
   <thead>
     <tr style="text-align:right">